 I suspect commercial shoots attract slightly less Guns with dogs than the traditional syndicate, which means on commercial shoots the picking-up team have more of a free rein.
 I also suspect on commercial shoots the picking-up on a shoot day can be a bit more industrial, given the time pressures between drives if bag targets need to be met.

-However, it is important that, whatever the type of shoot, each different part of the team, including the guns, understands the etiquette and respects each other.
+It is important that, whatever the type of shoot, each different part of the team, including the Guns, understands the etiquette and respects each other.

-Sadly, stories of guns leaving empty cartridge cases everywhere, game randomly lying around the field and just walking off on the phone do nothing to endear the guns to the pickers-up.
+Guns leaving empty cartridge cases behind, game randomly lying around the field and just walking off on the phone do nothing to endear the Guns to the pickers-up.

-The picking-up team are an integral part of the day; they are often great characters and their job is vital to the well-being of our sport ensuring that nothing goes to waste.
+The picking-up team are an integral part of the day; their job is vital to the well-being of our sport ensuring that nothing goes to waste.